lynnlangit/Hello-AWS-Data-Services/5_machine-learning/1_SageMaker/README.md

 ## SageMaker Job Types

 #### Labeling Jobs
-- Use SageMaker Ground Truth to include humans in the process
+- Use SageMaker Ground Truth to include humans in the data labeling process
 - Use high-quality training datasets by using workers along with machine learning to create labeled datasets
 - Supports image, text or custom analysis jobs